varabyte/kobweb/README.md

 )
 ```

-The name of the keyframes block is automatically derived from the property name (here, `ShiftRight` is converted into
+The name of the keyframes block is automatically derived from the property name (here, `ShiftRightKeyframes` is
-`"shift-right"`).
-You can then use the `toAnimation` method to convert your collection of keyframes into an animation that
+converted into `"shift-right"`).
+You can then use the `toAnimation` method to convert your collection of keyframes into
-uses them, which you can pass into the `Modifier.animation` modifier.
+an animation that uses them, which you can pass into the `Modifier.animation` modifier.

 > [!IMPORTANT]
 > When you declare a `Keyframes` animation, it must be public.
 This is because code gets generated inside a `main.kt`